|Partner Institution/Organization Homepage:||Click to visit|

 The UniversityThe University of Melbourne, the second oldest university in Australia, opened its doors in 1855.
 The university is noted for its academic excellence in a wide range of subjects and has a student population of 34,720.
 The campus is located on the edge of the business district, in an area that offers a variety of shops, restaurants, clubs, and cafes.

-The SettingMelbourne, the second-largest city in Australia, is a lively, cosmopolitan city of over three million people.
+The SettingMelbourne, the second-largest city in Australia, is a lively, cosmopolitan city of over three million people and is known as the multi-cultural hub of Australia.
 The city’s theaters, concert halls, and sporting venues provide world-class entertainment, and it is easy to get around the city using public transportation.
 The state of Victoria, of which Melbourne is the capital, is noted for its beauty and the variety of climates and regions.
 The state’s 32 national parks include beaches, mountains, deserts, and rainforests.

 Applicants must have a B average in the fall and spring preceding the semester abroad (Princeton requirement) and a cumulative B average (University of Melbourne requirement).